UKHomeOffice/hof-db-table-replacer/README.md

 The script retrieves a CSV formatted file from a given location, validates against given rules and then replaces a lookup table using the CSV rows.
 On success or failure the script will send appropriate notification messages.

-This service uses [knex.js](https://knexjs.org/) to handle DB connection and query building.
+This service uses either [pg-promise](https://vitaly-t.github.io/pg-promise/index.html) or [knex.js](https://knexjs.org/) to handle db connection and query building.
+You can configure the client and model used using environment variables.

 ## Script steps